 A fleet of modern buses provide transport on 11 routes covering all the major points in the city.
 The Vayu Vajra buses are operated by BMTC (Bengaluru Metropolitan Transport Corporation).
 Dedicated airport taxis also serve passengers.
 An Oberoi Trident hotel is located near the passenger terminal.
 Flybus buses depart for Mysuru 12xdaily in addition to a daily service to Mangaluru/Manipal and Kundapur.

 Cochin International Airport (CIAL), India's first privately operated airport, handled approx. 158 aircraft movements per day and 7.75 m passengers in 2015-16.
-The total floor area of the terminals is ca 54,000 m².
-The new 140,000 m² international terminal (T3) was inaugurated for commercial operations on March 11th '17.
+The combined floor area of the two old terminals is ca 54 000 m² while the new international terminal (T3) extends over 140 000 m².
 The old international terminal will cater to domestic operations after some refitting and modification work and is expected to be opened within 2017.

 Above pics: Cochin International Airport (CIAL) as seen shortly after take off.
 A 3,400 m long parallel taxiway, not seen in the image, is now operational.
 CIAL handled 7.8 m passengers during 2015-16 making it India's seventh busiest airport.
 The domestic terminal, although compact, is clean and well organized (nice shopping arcade) handled 3.1 million passengers during 2015/16.
 24 airlines serve the airport.